-Typically, three times a week, the branches of the Alamance County library system hold storytime.
-Filled with stories, songs and other activities, caregivers and children gather for a program that the libraries use to encourage literacy and build community.
+Typically three times a week, the branches of the Alamance County library system hold storytime.
+Filled with stories, songs and other activities, caregivers and children gather for a program the libraries use to encourage literacy and build community.

 Now, the librarians read to a camera.

-Virtual storytime simulates the actual program by having the Alamance librarians plan themed, pre-recorded storytimes that are posted online for public viewing.
+Virtual storytime simulates the actual program by having the Alamance librarians plan themed, prerecorded storytimes which are posted online for public viewing.

 Storytime is what Alamance County Public Libraries’ consider their most popular service.
 The idea of a virtual version had been on the minds of librarians for a while, originally intended as an option for working families who could not attend storytime.

 The librarians were unable to make it happen because of copyright restrictions from various publishers.
-But, as libraries across the countries closed due to the coronavirus, publishers began to loosen these restrictions.
+But, as libraries across the countries closed because of the coronavirus pandemic, publishers began to loosen these restrictions.

 Now, Alamance libraries post two virtual storytimes a week on their collective Facebook page — themes ranging from dinosaurs to Star Wars.

-Elizabeth Weislak, the youth services coordinator for Alamance County Public Libraries, said she knows the virtual approach isn’t quite the same but assured the heart behind it is.
+Elizabeth Weislak, the youth services coordinator for Alamance County Public Libraries, said she knows the virtual approach isn’t quite the same, but she assured the heart behind it is.

 “When parents think of library programs they attended as a kid, storytimes are one of them.
 They’ve been around forever and we’re always trying to meet the ever-changing need of our community, but there’s always a need for sharing stories,” Weislak said.
 “The focus is celebrating literature, preparing kids for success in school and just enjoying being part of a community.”

-Virtual storytime began on March 23 and was immediately well-received because of the warm feedback from viewers.
-Using Facebook for storytime was the easy choice because it was the social media platform the librarians knew best, used the most and the Premiere option allows for scheduling flexibility according to Amanda Gramley, adult programming coordinator.
+Virtual storytime began on March 23 and was immediately well-received.
+Using Facebook for storytime was the easy choice because it was the social media platform the librarians knew best and used the most, and the Premiere option allows for scheduling flexibility, according to Amanda Gramley, adult programming coordinator.

 “We still encourage viewers to comment as they are watching, and we make sure to be on the page so that we can respond,” Gramley said.